alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 <img src="https://github.com/alphaknowledgehosting/AlphaKnowledgeDsaEditorials/blob/main/CPP%20basics-1/LoopsTable.png?raw=true"/>
 ### For Loop

-A for loop in programming is used to repeatedly execute a block of code a specific number of times, controlled by an initial condition, a condition for continuation, and an update statement.[^1]
+A for loop in programming is used to repeatedly execute a block of code a specific number of times, controlled by an initial condition, a condition for continuation, and an update statement.

 **Syntax:**